Prime Minister stems flow of Brexit resignations from her Cabinet

 After the early-morning Cabinet, the PM went on to a service at Westminster Abbey to mark the 100th anniversary of the RAF and was later due to join German Chancellor Angela Merkel for a summit in London on the future of the Balkans.

-Among Tory Brexiteers there was deepening anger at the proposals agreed at Friday’s meeting of the Cabinet at Chequers which they branded “Brexit in name only”.
+Among Tory Brexiteers there was deepening anger at the proposals agreed by the Cabinet at Chequers, which they branded “Brexit in name only”.

 However it was unclear whether they had the numbers to force a leadership challenge.